 As concertmaster, Johannes has collaborated with The King’s Consort, Le Concert d’Astrée, Concerto Köln, the European Union Baroque Orchestra, the International Baroque Players, and as a guest of the Berlin Philharmonic with its early music ensemble Concerto Melante.
 As soloist and increasingly also as conductor, Johannes is regularly engaged by baroque orchestras and modern symphony orchestras.

 A desire for artistic independence even in the recording studio led Johannes to found his own CD label in 2013.
-The catalog of Audax Records is largely made up of first recordings, many of which have been awarded prizes including the Diapason d’Or and the German Record Critics’ Award (Preis der deutschen Schallplattenkritik).
+The catalog of Audax Records is largely made up of first recordings, many of which have been awarded prizes including the Diapason d’Or, the German Record Critics’ Award (Preis der deutschen Schallplattenkritik) and the International Classical Music Award.

-Johannes studied at the Conservatory “C. Monteverdi” in Bozen, at the Guildhall School of Music and Drama in London, and at the Paris Conservatoire CRR with teachers such as Georg Egger, Jack Glickman, and Rachel Podger.
-He is currently a doctoral student at the Royal Academy of Music in London.
+Johannes studied violin at the Conservatory “C. Monteverdi” in Bozen, at the Guildhall School of Music and Drama in London, and at the Paris Conservatoire CRR with teachers such as Georg Egger, Jack Glickman, and Rachel Podger.
 A postgraduate diploma in historically informed performance at the Mozarteum Salzburg and his collaboration with Reinhard Goebel are important sources of inspiration for his work.
+Johannes holds a PhD from the Royal Academy of Music in London.
 He was a prizewinner at the Magdeburg International Telemann Competition.
-Since 2008, Johannes has had the honour of owning Reinhard Goebel’s violin, a P. G. Rogeri made in 1713.
+Johannes plays on a violin made in 1713 by Pietro Giacomo Rogeri.